JasonPuglisi/helvetica-text/README.md

 Helvetica Text
 =================

-Text Watch if it was made by a graphic designer.
+Text Watch if it were made by a graphic designer.

 Helvetica Text tells you the time and date in an elegant and clean format.
 Its beauty is in its simplicity, because when you're using Helvetica, how can you make something look bad?